Voter Registration Challenge Process

 Steps to Challenge a Voter’s Registration

-4. Send a letter to the voter’s registered address.
-On the envelope you should write, “Return Service Requested.”
-This step can be performed before steps 2 and/or 3 if confident that the registration record isn’t accurate.
-The sooner this letter gets sent the sooner the challenge can be submitted.
+3. Send a letter to the voter’s registered address.
+On the envelope you should write, “Return Service Requested” underneath the return address.
+This step can be performed after steps 2 and/or 3 if you want to be more confident that the registration record isn’t accurate before sending the letter.
+Be mindful, though, that the sooner this letter gets sent the sooner the challenge can be submitted.

 Give the voter some time to respond to your letter.
-We suggest a 14 day grace period to allow voters sufficient time to update their registration information is fair.
+We suggest a 14 day grace period to allow voters sufficient time to update their registration information.
 In the meantime, you can work on the rest of the documents needed for the challenge.

-6. Submit all documents to your county auditor, along with this challenge form.
+8. Submit all documents to your county auditor, along with this challenge form.
+This can be done in person, by mail, or by email using PDFs if allowed by your auditor.

 What to Expect